StochSS/sciope/docs/source/index.rst

 Here we will explore parameter points expressed in feature space using a dimension reduction method.
 User can interact with points and label points according to different model behavior.

-OBS!
-The explore function make use of interactive tools such as `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`_, it is therefore required that you run in a jupyter notebook with an interactive backend (see the first code cell of this example)
+Note: The explore function make use of interactive tools such as `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`_, it is therefore required that you run in a jupyter notebook with an interactive backend (see the first code cell of this example)

 .. code-block:: python